SAP-samples/btp-azure-opensap/Week3/Unit1/README.md

    ![Create Dev Space](./images/bas_new_space.png)

-2.4.
-After creation you can find newly defined and preconfigured development space with all required tools.
-In the next Unit we will use this space to build and deploy the workflow definition.
+2.4 You can find the newly defined and preconfigured development space with all required tools.
+In the next unit we will use this space to build and deploy the workflow definition.

    ![BAS WF Dev Space](./images/bas_wf_space.png)